pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Is [fishing,walking,singing,playing guitars] one of your hobbies?

-# Family
-* Is your family important to you?
-Why?
-* Who do you resemble (look like) in your family?
-* Who do you take after(behavior) in your family?
-* How far does your family tree go back?
-* Who Is Your Family?
-* How Do You Define 'Family'?
-* What Have You and Your Family Accomplished Together?
-* What events have brought You Closer to Your Family?
-* What's Your Role in Your Family?
-* Have You Ever Changed a Family Member's Mind?
-* How Well Do You Get Along With Your Siblings?
-* What Are Your Family Stories of Sacrifice?
-* What Possessions Does Your Family Treasure?
-* What Hobbies Have Been Passed Down in Your Family?
-* What's the Story Behind Your Name?
-* What Are Your Favorite Names?
-* How Have You Paid Tribute to Loved Ones?
-* What Do You Know About Your Family's History?
-* What Family Traditions Do You Want to Carry On When You Get Older?

 # Parents & Parenting
 * Did Your Parents Have a Life Before They Had Kids?